GLDNRMZ/GLDNRMZ-drugdealer/README.md

 Drop into resources and start.

-Used hack and ped randomizations from [Randolio](https://github.com/Randolio/randol_blackmarket)
+Used hack and ped randomizations from [Randolio Black Market](https://github.com/Randolio/randol_blackmarket)